Can Cats Eat Coconut Oil? Vet-Reviewed Facts & Safety Guide

 Coconut oil has been used in kitchens for a long time.
 Over the past few years, however, it has become a household name.
 While your mother may not have used coconut oil in the kitchen when you were growing up, you most likely have some in your cabinet right now.
 Oddly enough, this may not be because it’s great to cook with.
 You might have it because you’ve heard the rumors of all the extra things people claim that coconut oil can do, from DIY house fixes to conditioning hair.

 While people around the world sing the praises of coconut oil and all its holistic uses, pet parents are left wondering if it’s safe to use for their pets, especially cats.
-While coconut oil is non-toxic for cats, that doesn’t mean it is safe or suitable for them.
+While coconut oil is non-toxic for cats, that doesn’t mean it is healthy or suitable for them, certainly not without an animal nutritionist or veterinarian’s recommendation.
 Coconut oil is highly caloric and pure fat.
-It is included on the ASPCA list of people foods to avoid feeding pets because it can cause digestive problems in your cat.
+It is included on the ASPCA list of foods to avoid feeding pets because it can cause digestive problems in your cat.

 While a lick or two is unlikely to cause any problems for your cat, serving coconut oil in large amounts or regularly can lead to issues.
 Let’s take a better look at coconut oil and the reasons that you should think carefully about it before giving any to your kitty.